mdbrown/survNRI/README.md

 survNRI
 ============================

-This package contains a single function `survNRI` which calculates the NRI for survival data using up to five different estimators.
+This package contains a single function `survNRI` which calculates the net reclassification index (NRI) for survival data using up to five different estimators.
 The different methods available are:

 - *KM* = Kaplan- Meier estimator
 - *IPW* = Inverse probability weighted estimator